BEAUJOLAIS

 Then we tasted two wines from Vosne Romanée, both in vintage 2016.

-Vosne Romanée Vieilles Vignes – more clay, resulting in more concentration, 0.9 ha including two parcels, 45 years old vines.
+Vosne Romanée Vieilles Vignes – more clay, resulting in more concentration, 0.9 ha, including two parcels with 45-year-old vines.
 Black cherry fruit creamy has excellent acidity and is stylish, deep, and long.
 Impressive.
 93+p.

 Vosne Romanée Les Champs Perdrix – more limestones here, 0.7 ha on the top of La Romanée and La Tache.
-Very stylish and sophisticated wine, with extraordinary purity, complexity, decadently fruity, and long finish.
+It is a very stylish and sophisticated wine with extraordinary purity, complexity, decadently fruity, and long finish.
 94p.

 P M 2020 4